Chilledheart/yass/README.md

 If you need custom Certificate Authority support in GUI or add other TLS-related features, [report here][frs].

-### Post Quantum Kyber Support (TLS)
+### Post Quantum key-agreements for TLS 1.3
-Post Quantum Kyber Support (not enabled by default) is added on all of supported Platforms.
+[ML-KEM Post Quantum key-agreements][mlkem] (not enabled by default) for TLS 1.3 is supported on all platforms in place of deprecated [Kyber768 hybrid key-agreements][kyber].

 See [Protecting Chrome Traffic with Hybrid Kyber KEM](https://blog.chromium.org/2023/08/protecting-chrome-traffic-with-hybrid.html) for more.